Borislearnstocode/TTS-for-the-hearing-impaired/README.md

 ### CONTENTS ###
 1. Inference
 Inference mult: Used for Inference.
 Users need to manually create a test list of audio and mel (.wav and .wav.pt) based on your own directory.
+2. MOS
+Calculate MOS
-3. MOS
+MOS
-4. STOI
+5. STOI
-5. Training
+6. Training